Thinking about pursuing a career as a translator but don’t want to go to college? Wondering how to become a translator without a degree?

 Translators work in many industries, including legal, medical, business, and government.
 They may even freelance or work for a translation agency.

-What Skills Do You Need to Become a Translator?
+What Skills Do You Need to Become a Professional Translator?

 The job of a translator is not an easy one, and it can’t be done without certain skills.
 The industry is challenging and to succeed, here are some top skills you should either have or aspire to have: